scuzzydude/asimov/asimov.md

 Order tends to lead to chaos.
 History tends to repeat itself.
 The chaos equalizer of history so far, is that despite living longer and having more time with our parents and grandparents, we continue to make the same type of historical mistakes, generation after generation.
 The root cause is innovation itself, and the lack of historical context of value.

 In Jefferson's time, his way of life, and the way of life of his grandparents, was not very different.
 They lived shorter lives but had stronger real connection to their parent's way of life.
-I compare that to my life -- my prosperous easy life of typing code into a keyboard and getting paid for it -- is so different from the lives of my grandparents.
+I compare that to my life -- my prosperous easy life of typing code into a keyboard and getting paid for it.
+My life is so different from the lives of my grandparents.
 In terms of efficiency, my grandfather's life was closer to Jefferson's than it is to mine.
 And my children?
 What magic it is to read, listen, and to watch anything you want wherever you want whenever you want.
 To have endless treasures of data with various levels of factuality at your disposal at an instant.
 My children have had that in some form their entire lives.

 We are creating two sets of data for the future.
 The artifacts -- the digital debris of our daily lives -- will persist in perpetuity.
 The future shall have no shortage of data to try to interpret, despite the constant acceleration of innovation skewing the context of their interpretation further.
 The commonality of this data is it's measured relative to property.